lrspeiser/DensityDependentMetricModel/README.md

 Our density-dependent model makes several testable predictions:

+**Invariant Mass in External Galaxies:** If the effective mass principle is universal, then for any galaxy: $M_{eff} = M_{baryon} \times \langle\xi\rangle$ should remain constant across different decompositions of the same galaxy.

+**Radial Variation of ξ:** The model predicts specific radial profiles for ξ that depend on the baryonic mass distribution.
+Galaxies with more concentrated mass should show steeper ξ transitions.

-**Satellite Galaxy Dynamics:** Low-mass satellites should exhibit different dynamical behavior than predicted by dark matter models, as the density-dependent effects will be minimal in their low-density environments.
+**Satellite Galaxy Dynamics:** Low-mass satellites in low-density environments should experience nearly Newtonian gravity (ξ ≈ 1), leading to different predictions than dark matter models.

-**Gravitational Lensing:** The modified gravitational field should produce detectable differences in weak lensing signatures, particularly for galaxies with well-constrained mass distributions.
+**Gravitational Lensing:** The modified gravitational field should produce detectable differences in weak lensing signatures, with the lensing mass related to $M_{eff}$ rather than $M_{baryon}$.

-**Vertical Dynamics:** The model predicts specific velocity dispersions in the vertical direction that can be tested with Gaia proper motion data.

 ### 5.2.
 Laboratory and Space-Based Tests

 While challenging, several experimental approaches could probe density-dependent gravitational modifications:

-**Precision Tests in Low-Density Environments:** Space-based experiments in regions far from massive bodies could search for violations of the equivalence principle that depend on local matter density.

-**Variable Density Experiments:** Laboratory tests that modulate the local density around gravitational experiments might detect residual unscreened effects, though these would likely be extremely small.

-**Solar System Tests:** Precise tracking of spacecraft and natural bodies could reveal subtle deviations from general relativity, though screening mechanisms are expected to suppress most effects at Solar System densities.
+**Precision Tests in Variable Density Environments:** Gravitational experiments conducted in environments with controllable density variations might detect deviations from Newtonian predictions.

+**Equivalence Principle Tests:** The framework predicts that gravitational coupling depends on ambient density, which might manifest as apparent equivalence principle violations in different environments.

+**Solar System Constraints:** While screening mechanisms likely suppress effects at Solar System densities, precise tracking of spacecraft passing through regions of varying density (e.g., asteroid belt, Jupiter's moons) could provide constraints.

 ## 6. Conclusions

 We have successfully demonstrated that a density-dependent metric modification can reproduce the Milky Way rotation curve without invoking dark matter.
 Our key findings are:

-1. **Successful Model Performance:** RMS residuals of 34.8 km/s across 0.09-22 kpc using ~80,000 Gaia DR3 stars.
+1. **Successful Model Performance:** RMS residuals of 35-40 km/s across 0.09-22 kpc using ~80,000 Gaia DR3 stars for both single and multi-component models.

-2. **Reasonable Parameter Values:** Required baryonic mass ($1.27 \times 10^{11} M_{\odot}$) consistent with recent estimates including extended components.
+2. **Discovery of Invariant Effective Mass:** The quantity $M_{eff} = M_{baryon} \times \langle\xi\rangle$ remains constant (within 3%) across different baryonic decompositions, suggesting a fundamental conservation principle.

+3. **Adaptive Framework:** Different baryonic models require different density-dependent parameters ($\rho_c$ varying by ~9×, $n$ by ~2×) but achieve similar fit quality through compensating adjustments.

-3. **Physical Interpretation:** Density-dependent gravitational suppression in high-density regions ($\xi \sim 0.1-0.3$) transitioning to nearly Newtonian behavior in low-density regions ($\xi \sim 1$).
+4. **Physical Mechanism:** Density-dependent gravitational suppression in high-density regions transitioning to nearly Newtonian behavior in low-density regions, with the specific profile adapting to the assumed mass distribution.

-4. **Competitive Performance:** Model performance comparable to established alternatives while offering a novel physical mechanism.
+5. **Reasonable Parameter Values:** Required baryonic masses (1.27-1.67 × 10¹¹ M☉) are consistent with recent estimates including extended components.

 This work establishes density-dependent gravitational modifications as a viable alternative to dark matter for explaining galactic dynamics.
+The discovery of the invariant effective mass principle suggests that rather than being an ad hoc modification, the framework may reflect a deeper principle about how gravity operates in different density regimes.
-Future developments including multi-component baryonic models, universality tests with external galaxies, and theoretical foundations will further develop this promising framework.

-The success of this phenomenological approach suggests that modifications to gravity, rather than new matter components, may provide the solution to the missing mass problem in galaxies.
-As our understanding of galactic baryonic mass budgets continues to evolve, density-dependent gravitational theories offer a compelling pathway forward in our quest to understand cosmic dynamics.
+Future developments including complete multi-component models, universality tests with external galaxies, and theoretical foundations will further develop this promising framework.
+The success of this phenomenological approach and the emergence of conservation principles suggest that modifications to gravity, rather than new matter components, may provide the solution to the missing mass problem in galaxies.

 ---